hotwax/oms-documentation/documents/retail-operations/order-management/README.md

 ---
 description: >-
-  This section explains key processes of Order management.Understanding these processes will provide a clear insight into the order management process.
+This section outlines the essential processes involved in Order Management.
+Gaining an understanding of these processes will give you a comprehensive overview of how orders are handled from start to finish.---
----

 # Order management